| Title: | Robust Trimmed Clustering |

 These curves show the values of the trimmed classification (log-)likelihoods

-when altering the trimming proportion alpha
+when altering the trimming proportion alpha and the number of clusters k.

 The careful examination of these curves provides valuable information for choosing these

 parameters in a clustering problem.
-For instance, an appropriate k
+For instance, an appropriate k to be chosen

 is one that we do not observe a clear increase in the trimmed classification likelihood

-curve for almost all the range of
+curve for k with respect to the k+1 curve for almost all the range of

 be derived by determining where an initial fast increase of the trimmed classification

-likelihood curve stops for the final chosen k
+likelihood curve stops for the final chosen k.
+A more detailed explanation

 can be found in García-Escudero et al. (2011).